uc-vision/splat-viewer/README.md

 Some example scenes can be found from the official [gaussian-splatting](https://github.com/graphdeco-inria/gaussian-splatting) page.
 Under [Pre-trained models](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/datasets/pretrained/models.zip).

+## Installing

+# Taichi-nightly

+* taichi-nightly
+`pip install --upgrade -i https://pypi.taichi.graphics/simple/ taichi-nightly`

+* torch >= 1.8 (probably works with earlier versions, too)

+* Install taichi-nightly as above (note that the external repo cannot be listed in the pyproject.toml)
+* Clone down with `git clone` and install with `pip install ./taichi-spatting`
+* `pip install splat-viewer`

 # splat-viewer

 A gaussian splatting viewer.
 An example of some visualizations produced by this viewer can be seen: